lorrainemakuyana/react-notepad/README.md

 ```
 The latter is best suited for when the values of the objects are acquired from a data file e.g. a JSON file that can be accessed using JavaScript.

 If there are no props, or if the props is empty, then the props is null and nothing shows.
-This is an advantage especially when there is an undefined or null value , there won't be an error.
+This is an advantage especially when there is an undefined or null value, there won't be an error.

 ## Class Components